thinktecture/fabric-chaincode-netcore/README.md

 ## Development

-The following instructions are meant for developers of the Chaincode.NET package.
+The following instructions are meant for developers of the Chaincode package.

 ### Folder structure